David-Mastalski/TweetTalk/README.md

 - **User-Friendly Interface**: The user interface is intuitive and easy to use, allowing users to focus on their conversations without unnecessary distractions.
 - **Data Persistence**: Messages are stored securely in Firebase Firestore, ensuring that users can access their chat history even after closing the application.
 - **Customization**: Users can customize their profiles with avatars and display names to personalize their chat experience.open.

+## Technologies Used

+- React: A JavaScript library for building user interfaces.
+- Firebase: A platform provided by Google for developing mobile and web applications.
+  - Firebase Authentication: For user authentication and authorization.
+  - Firebase Firestore: A flexible, scalable database for storing and syncing data in real-time.
+  - Firebase Storage: For storing photos.